cal-poly-dxhub/university-buyerreview/README.md

 (b) represents current AWS product offerings and practices, which are subject to change without notice, and

 (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
-AWS products or services are provided “as is” wi thout warranties, representations, or conditions of any kind, whether express or implied.
+AWS products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
 The responsibilities and liabilities of AWS to its customers a re controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers.

 (d) is not to be considered a recommendation or viewpoint of AWS